 MTS is jointly developed by Sony and Panasonic for their camcorders, and the format is also adopted by Canon, JVC, and Sanyo.
 It can be authorized as M2TS for distribution, such as on DVDs, SDHC cards, or Blu-ray discs.

-The following methods offer you detailed steps to convert MTS to MP4, with explanations on why certain settings are opted for.
+The following methods offer you detailed steps to convert MTS videos on Mac, with explanations on why certain settings are opted for.
 The tutorials are easy to follow, and you can skip the explanations if you are not interested in the reasons behind them.

 Method 1.
 Convert MTS to MP4 on Mac with VideoProc Converter